MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## soft_event()
-Creates a single software event similar to what a hardware event does.
+Creates a single software event - users connected to that channel will react to it in the same way as they would to one caused by the generator the channel is connected to.
 Great if you have to force trigger something.
 Note that a software event only lasts a single system clock cycle, so it's rather fast!
+The software events will invert the channel, and so will trigger something regardless of whether it needs a the event channel to go high or low.

 ### Usage
 ```c++
 Event0.soft_event(); // Create a single software event on Event0
 ```

 ## start()
-Starts an event generator channel.
+Starts an event generator channel by writing the generator selected by `set_generator()` function.

 ### Usage
 ```c++
 Event0.start(); // Starts the Event0 generator channel
 ```

 ## stop()
 Stops an event generator channel.
+The `Eventn` object retains memory of what generator it was previously set to.

 ### Usage
 ```c++